Metrobus (Tegucigalpa)

-The Metrobús is a public bus rapid transit system under construction in Tegucigalpa, Honduras.
+The Metrobús was a proposed public bus rapid transit system in Tegucigalpa, Honduras.

 The capital of Honduras suffered from severe traffic congestion for decades, and reliable public transportation system is badly needed.
 The mayor, Ricardo Antonio Álvarez Arias, announced on 25 November 2010 the construction of a Metrobus system, and that US$ 150 million dollars (570 million Lempiras) would be allocated for the construction by the Inter-American Bank of Development as a loan.
 The construction was expected to take between two and three years.

 On 24 October 2013, inhabitants of the Colonia John F. Kennedy demonstrated protesting construction of the metrobus terminal.

 In June 2016, the authorities were saying the system could be opened in 2017.

+By 2022, the project still hadn’t been finished, so the new city hall decided to cancel the project.